 Participation rates and follow-up activities (such as letters to participants with high readings) are tracked and measured weekly in the Health Smart minority church blood pressure program.
 Results are then evaluated annually to determine if changes to the program would improve outcomes.
-As a result of the 2008 evaluation, changes were made in 2009 which increased participation rates and follow-up compliance among participants.

 The Learn to Live program effectiveness is evaluated by the number of interactions each Health Educator has with consumers in each store each week.
 Program outcomes are reviewed annually by hospital and Health Department program coordinators to determine if changes are needed.

+Anne Arundel Health Department reviews quality data for the pre-natal program with leadership of AAMC's Womens and Childrens Program.

-In addition, many of AAMC's community-based initiatives involve pen and paper consumerfocused satisfaction tools.
+In addition, many of AAMC's community-based initiatives involve pen and paper consumer-focused satisfaction tools.
 These program evaluations, or comment cards are provided to participants and/or consumers following the event, or delivery of services.
-Examples would be: our health education and exercise classes, our individual outpatient diabetes services, and our Healing Arts services.
+Examples would be: our health education and exercise classes, our individual outpatient diabetes and nutrition services, and our Healing Arts services.